VerseGroup/SchoolVerse-api/README.md

 # SchoolVerse Scraping Server
-This is a custom REST API that scrapes information from the web, handles encryption with the local keychain, and interacts with firebase.
+This is a custom REST API that gets school information from the web, handles encryption with the local keychain, and interacts with firebase.

 ## Tech Stack
 Languages: Python, Shell